Darkyenus/ResourcePacker/README.md

 Flags surrounded with `"` are considered to be part of the name not as a flags.
 This allows producing files (and directories) in format `name.something.extension`.

+NOTE: Flags and extension are converted to lowercase prior to processing to simplify flag matching.

 For example, for "iOS Settings bundle" (a directory named `Settings.bundle`), have directory named `Settings."bundle"`.